jammeryhq/website/content/team/travis.md

 - network: Website
   url: https://smokeyfro.com/
   title: Check out Chris's portfolio
-excerpt: Chris is a design/development hybrid, with entrepreneurial spirit added for good measure.
-He has co-founded a number of successful digital product related businesses, initially for Joomla, then later WordPress.
-He lives off-grid with his family in the Garden Route of South Africa.
+excerpt: Travis is a freelance full-stack developer based out of the UK.
+Travis has contributed a number of popular plugins and starters to the Gridsome community and can often be found helping out on the Gridsome community chat.
 ---
 He is South African born, but has lived in London, Argentina, Brazil and visited the US, Malaysia, Paraguay, Sweden, Scotland and Zimbabwe.